A casual retail worker has won the right to file for unfair dismissal, after an initial ruling was overturned.

 - the employee has a reasonable expectation of continuing regular and systematic employment.

 Chandler started at BBNT in Melbourne on June 25, 2018, and finished on February 28 last year.

 She worked three to four shifts each week for 32 weeks with no break taken.

 Initial ruling relied on company records

 Ms Mansini found Chandler worked at least three days each week, and ruled her employment neither regular or systematic.

-She relied on company records which showed days, days of the week and duration of Chandler’s shifts varied signficantly.
+She relied on company records which showed hours and days of the week of Chandler’s shifts varied significantly.

 The deputy president could not identify a regular work pattern.